Your Complete Beginner’s Guide to Trading Options

 Sounds like a great gig, and anyone can do it.
 But before you think about getting into option writing, you should be aware that the risk involved is very different than simply buying options.

-When you buy an option, you can't lose more than you pay up front.
+When you trade options, you can't lose more than you pay up front.
 And it's pretty unlikely that you'll lose it all, since even if the option goes bad you can typically close out before it becomes worthless.

 Your potential reward, however, is limitless.
 The more the share price moves in your favor, the more money you'll collect.